 Images are interpreted in two readings rooms, one in the Perelman Center for Advanced Medicine at the Hospital of the University of Pennsylvania, and the other in the Orthopedic Clinic at Presbyterian Hospital.
 Each reading room is equipped with ergonomic viewing stations, leading-edge PACS systems and digital voice recognition capabilities.
 Each workstation also has access to 3D processing software.
 For conferences and shared workflow, real-time connection between the two reading rooms is facilitated by universal work list function and video teleconferencing equipment.

-Penn Radiology offers a full two-year diagnostic residency program, along with a Neuroradiology Fellowship, providing training in one- and two-year tracks, to individuals who have successfully completed radiology residency and are board certified.
+Penn Radiology offers a full four-year diagnostic residency program, along with a Neuroradiology Fellowship, providing training in one- and two-year tracks, to individuals who have successfully completed radiology residency and are board certified.
 Medical Student Electives are also available for med students considering which clinical path to take.

 The research group in the Division of Neuroradiology has been extremely successful in developing close collaborations with neuroscience researchers locally and nationally;